Bounded remainder sets, bounded distance equivalent cut-and-project sets, and equidecomposability: Bounded distance equivalent cut-and-project sets

 Let $\Gam$ be a lattice in $\mathbb{R}^m \times \mathbb{R}^n$.
 Denoting the projections from $\mathbb{R}^m \times \mathbb{R}^n$ onto $\mathbb{R}^m$ and $\mathbb{R}^n$ by $p_1$ and $p_2$ respectively, we assume that $p_1 |_{\Gamma}$ is injective, and that the image $p_2(\Gamma)$ is dense in $\mathbb{R}^n$.
 If $W \sbt \R^n$ is a bounded set (called a ``window'') then the set

 is called the \emph{cut-and-project set}, or the \emph{model set}, in $\mathbb{R}^m$ obtained from the lattice $\Gam$ and the window $W$.

-There is an intimate relation between bounded remainder sets and one-dimensional model sets, in the sense that a one-dimensional model set with a Riemann measurable window $W$ is bounded distance equivalent to an arithmetic progression if and only if a linear image of $W$ is a bounded remainder set with respect to a certain irrational vector, see \cite{HK16}, \cite{HKK17}, \cite[Section 6]{GL18}, \cite[Theorem 4.5]{FG18}.
+It is well-known that a one-dimensional model set $\Lambda (\Gamma, W) \sbt \R$ constructed from a Riemann measurable window $W$ is bounded distance equivalent to an arithmetic progression if and only if, after an appropriate linear transformation, $W$ is a bounded remainder set with respect to a totally irrational vector associated with the lattice $\Gam$, see \cite{HK16}, \cite{HKK17}, \cite[Section 6]{GL18}, \cite[Theorem 4.5]{FG18}.
+This suggests that results on bounded remainder sets may admit natural extensions for model sets.

-It follows that certain results on bounded remainder sets have natural analogs, or extensions, to model sets.
-For instance, \cite[Theorem 1]{GL15} states that any parallelepiped in $\R^d$ spanned by linearly independent vectors in $\Z\alpha + \Z^d$ is a bounded remainder set; this can be seen as a special case of \cite[Theorem 3.1]{DO90} providing a sufficient condition on a parallelepiped window $W$ in order for the corresponding model set to be bounded distance equivalent to a lattice.
+For instance, \cite[Theorem 1]{GL15} states that any parallelepiped $W \sbt \R^d$ spanned by linearly independent vectors in $\Z\alpha + \Z^d$ is a bounded remainder set with respect to the totally irrational vector $\al$.
+This can be seen as a special case of \cite[Theorem 3.1]{DO90} which states that if the parallelepiped $W$ is spanned by vectors in $p_2(\Gam)$, then the model set $\Lam(\Gam,W) $ is bounded distance equivalent to a lattice.

-The relation between bounded remainder sets and model sets prompts the question as to whether Theorem \ref{thm:brs.equi} admits (at least, for Riemann measurable sets) an extension to higher-dimensional model sets.
-The next result provides such an extension.
+This analogy prompts the question as to whether Theorem \ref{thm:brs.equi} admits (at least, for Riemann measurable sets) an extension to model sets.
+An affirmative answer would provide a converse to \cite[Theorem 6.1]{FG18} which states that for any finite partition $W=\cup W_i$, and for any vectors $\gamma_i \in \Gamma$ such that the pieces $W_i + p_2(\gamma_i)$ are disjoint, the two model sets $\Lambda(\Gamma, W)$ and $\Lambda (\Gamma, \cup (W_i + p_2(\gamma_i)))$ are bounded distance equivalent.